jentie/traffic-monitor/README.md

 > bash> cat /dev/ttyS5 | ./gethostbyaddr.py

+### current limitations and future ideas

+* on-device evaluation (running on EPS8266) is currently quite simple, just evaluation of first byte of Internet address.
+Possibly this assignment to service providers (akamai, amazon, facebook, google) is only valid for Berlin.
+  * larger look-up tables are restricted by memory, esp. because there are NAT tables needed
+  * initialization of functions will fail, see debug outputs on serial monitor
+* maybe an algorithm can use a hash function, at least a table with 1024 entries will work
+* 'gethostbyaddr' will quite often fail (e.g. for twitter), maybe a table can be constructed on other IP address information, e.g. from routing information (table needs to be created offline, possibly from LIR data bases or service like https://ipinfo.io/AS13414)
+* traffic evaluation on host PC might be much more complex, e.g. visualize geographic distribution of servers, based on a world map

 ### notes about unix command line filtering
 * PC with Windows10 can easily use Ubuntu subsystem to use command line filters
 * cut only selected column of dumped output (original traffic decoder, code currently disabled)